lema-ufpb/airflow/README.md

 ## License

-This project is licensed under the Apache License 2.0
+This project is licensed under MIT License.
+See the LICENSE file for details.